samliu/lifelist/README.md

 ## Unique Species List (Photographed)

-50 unique species caught and fully identified as of August 13, 2021.
+56 unique species caught and fully identified as of September 13, 2023.
 4 additional species caught but not fully identified, and a bunch caught but not recorded in pictures so omitted here.

 * [California Halibut _(Paralichthys californicus)_](img/2016-05-01_california_halibut.jpg) - On a live-lined anchovy.
 Caught in SF bay on a charter boat.